Disappearance of Sarm Heslop

-Sarm Joan Lillian Heslop (born 19 December 1979), is a British woman who went missing from a catamaran, moored in a bay off the western coast of Saint John, one of the United States Virgin Islands, in March 2021.
-She was last seen by a third party at a restaurant on the 7 March, and was believed to have taken a dinghy with her boyfriend back to the yacht she was staying on.
+Sarm Joan Lillian Heslop (born 19 December 1979) is a British woman who went missing from a catamaran, moored in a bay off the western coast of Saint John, one of the United States Virgin Islands, in March 2021.
+She was last seen by a third party at a restaurant on 7 March, and was believed to have taken a dinghy with her boyfriend back to the yacht she was staying on.
 He reported that she was missing sometime after 02:30 local time (UTC−04:00), on the following day (8 March 2021).
-Since that time, there have been multiple searches, but no indication of what happened, or why she went missing.
+Since that time, there have been multiple searches; however, there has been no indication of what happened, or why she went missing.